-- 7.1 The Trustees must comply with the requirements of the Companies Act and of the Charities Act as to keeping records, the audit or independent examination of accounts and the preparation and transmission to the Registrar of Companies and the Commission of information required by law including:

-- 7.1.1 annual returns;

-- 7.1.2 annual reports; and

-- 7.1.3 annual statements of account.

-- 7.2 The Trustees must also keep records of:

-- 7.2.1 all proceedings at meetings of the Trustees;

-- 7.2.2 all resolutions in writing:

-- 7.2.3 all reports of committees; and

-- 7.2.4 all professional advice obtained.

-- 7.3 Accounting records relating to the Charity must be made available for inspection by any Trustee at any time during normal office hours and may be made available for inspection by Members who are not Trustees if the Trustees so decide.

-- 7.4 A copy of the Charity's constitution and latest available statement of account must be supplied on request to any Trustee.
-Copies of the latest accounts must also be supplied in accordance with the Charities Act to any other person who makes a written request and pays the Charity's reasonable costs.
+- 7.1 The Trustees must comply with the requirements of the Companies Act and of the Charities Act as to keeping records, the audit or independent examination of accounts and the preparation and transmission to the Registrar of Companies and the Commission of information required by law including - (1) annual returns, - (2) annual reports, and - (3) annual statements of account - 7 2 The Trustees must also keep records of. - (1) all proceedings at meetings of the Trustees, - (2) all resolutions in writing, - (3) all reports of committees, and - (4) all professional advice obtained - 7 3 Accounting records relating to the Charity must be made available for inspection by any Trustee at any time during normal office hours [and may be made available for inspection by Members who are not Trustees if the Trustees so decide] - A copy of the Charity's constitution and latest available statement of account must be supplied on request to any Trustee.
+Copies of the latest accounts must also be supplied in accordance with the Charities Act to any other person who makes a written request and pays the Charity's reasonable costs - 8 Membership - 8.1 The Charity must maintain a register of Members - The subscribers to the Memorandum are the first Members